dmprofe/en.javascript.info/1-js/04-object-basics/01-object/article.md

 We can imagine an object as a cabinet with signed files.
 Every piece of data is stored in its file by the key.
 It's easy to find a file by its name or add/remove a file.

-> ![t] t: Objects are 1st class citizens.
+> [!t] t: Objects are 1st class citizens.
 Their properties are dynamic.
 >
 > These are key differences with Java:
 >